70+ Astonishing World Pollution Facts

 Fact 39: The UAE is one of the leading water consumers and waste producers.

-Fact 41: Majority of the harmful contaminants that are released in the atmosphere every year make their way to surface water, groundwater, and land, combined.
+Fact 41: The majority of the harmful toxins released in the atmosphere every year mix with surface water, groundwater, and land.

-Fact 42: Around 3 billion people deprived of proper housing and healthcare cook in and heat their households using open fires and leaky stoves, therefore causing more pollution and global warming.
+Fact 42: Around 3 billion people without proper housing cook in and heat their households using open fires and leaky stoves.
+This adds to pollution and global warming.

 Fact 43: Chronic obstructive respiratory disease (COPD) that develops because of indoor air pollution is accountable for the passing away of more than 1 million people annually.

-Fact 44: The people more vulnerable to high ozone levels are youngsters, seniors, people with lung disease, and people who are outdoorsy.
+Fact 44: The people more vulnerable to high ozone levels are youngsters, seniors, people with lung disease, and outdoorsy people.

-Fact 45: A glass that is manufactured from recycled glass as an alternative of raw materials can lessen associated water pollution by 50% and air pollution by 20%.
+Fact 45: A glass made from recycled glass as an alternative to raw materials can lessen associated water pollution by 50% and air pollution by 20%.

-Fact 46: If you think that you don’t smoke and you will be safe from lung cancer, recall that your lungs or heart can also be affected solely from contact to ozone and particulate matter.
+Fact 46: If you think that you don’t smoke and you will be safe from lung cancer, recall that your lungs or heart can also be affected solely by contact with ozone and particulate matter.

-Fact 47: Sites that are close by to heavy traffic roads, seaports or railyards are an unsafe area to live or work since they have more concentrated levels of air pollution.
+Fact 47: Sites that are close to congested roads, seaports, or railyards are unsafe.
+It is risky to live or work in such places since they have more concentrated levels of air pollution.

-Fact 48: In metropolitan areas, where there is a lot of traffic and cars run bumper-to-bumper, the contaminants in the air can percolate into your car, making the air you inhale inside your car up to 10 times more unclean than typical city air.
+Fact 48: In metropolitan areas, there is a lot of traffic and cars run bumper-to-bumper.
+The contaminants in the air can percolate into your car, making the air you inhale inside your car up to 10 times more unclean than typical city air.

 Fact 49: In 1987, the U.S. discharged 1.2 million tons of poisonous chemicals into the atmosphere, 670,000 tons into the ground, and 250,000 tons into the water.

-Fact 50: In the U.S., 41% of all pesticides are used on corn.
-80% of these are employed to treat a pest that can be regulated easily by rotating the corn for one year with any other crop.
+Fact 50: In the U.S. farmers use 41% of all pesticides on corn.
+Also, farmers use 80% of these pesticides to treat a pest that they can manage easily by rotating the corn for one year with any other crop.

 Fact 51: Public transport and carpooling can help you to decrease air pollution and save money up to a large extent.

-Fact 52: Animal farming is accountable for 18% of greenhouse gas emissions, more than the collective exhaust from all transportation.
+Fact 52: Animal farming is accountable for 18% of greenhouse gas emissions.
+This is more than the collective exhaust from all transportation.

-Fact 53: Animal farming is the primary reason of species disappearance, ocean dead zones, water pollution, and habitat devastation.
+Fact 53: Do you know the main reason for species disappearance, ocean dead zones, water pollution, and habitat devastation?
+It is Animal farming!

-Fact 55: Animal farming is answerable for up to 91% of Amazon’s damage, counting livestock and feed crops and 136 million rainforest acres deforested for the same.
-Up to 137 plant, animal and insect species are lost daily owing to rainforest devastation.
+Fact 55: Animal farming is answerable for up to 91% of Amazon’s damage.
+This includes livestock and feed crops and 136 million rainforest acres deforested for the same.
+Up to 137 plant, animal, and insect species are lost daily owing to rainforest devastation.

-Fact 56: Livestock is accountable for 65% of all human emissions of nitrous oxide – a greenhouse gas with 296 times the global warming potential of carbon dioxide, and which remains in the atmosphere for 150 years.
+Fact 56: Livestock is accountable for 65% of all emissions of nitrous oxide.
+This is a greenhouse gas with 296 times the global warming potential of carbon dioxide.
+Moreover, it remains in the atmosphere for 150 years.

-Fact 57: Livestock and their derivatives make for at least 32,000 million tons of carbon dioxide every year or 51% of all global greenhouse gas emissions.
+Fact 57: Livestock and their derivatives make at least 32,000 million tons of carbon dioxide every year.
+This is 51% of all global greenhouse gas emissions!

 Fact 58: Methane has a global warming potential 86 times that of CO2 and is 25-100 times more damaging than CO2 on a 20-year time cycle.

 Fact 59: Cows release 150 billion gallons of methane every day.
-Even devoid of fossil fuels, we will surpass our 565 gigatonnes CO2 bounds by 2030, all from raising livestock.
+Even minus fossil fuels, we will surpass our 565 gigatons CO2 limits by 2030, all from raising livestock.

 Fact 60: The U.S. Methane emissions from natural gas and livestock are almost equivalent.

-Fact 61: Livestock practices on land have produced more than 500 nitrogen flooded dead zones across the globe in our oceans.1/3 of the planet is desertified, with livestock as the principal cause.
+Fact 61: Livestock practices on land have produced more than 500 nitrogen-flooded dead zones across the globe in our oceans.
+Livestock is the principal reason that one-third of our planet has become affected by desertification.

 Fact 62: Decreasing methane emissions would produce palpable advantages almost instantly.

-Fact 63: A person who has a vegan diet generates the equal of 50% less carbon dioxide, consumes 1/11th oil, 1/13th water, and 1/18th land in comparison to a meat eater..
+Fact 63: A person who has a vegan diet generates equal to 50% less carbon dioxide, and consumes 1/11th oil, 1/13th water, and 1/18th land in comparison to a meat eater.

-Fact 64: Every day, an individual who practices a vegan diet conserves 1,100 gallons of water, 45 pounds of grain, 30 sqft of forest land, 20 lbs CO2 equivalent, and a single animal’s life.
+Fact 64: Every day, an individual who practices a vegan diet conserves 1,100 gallons of water and 45 pounds of grain.
+Moreover, that person helps save 30 sqft of forest land, 20 lbs CO2 equivalent, and a single animal’s life.

 Fact 65: Land needed to feed 1 person for a year: Vegan – 1/6th acre, Vegetarian – 3x as much as a vegan, Meat Eater – 18x as much as a vegan.